Musk offers proposal on China-Taiwan tensions, after Russia-Ukraine plan | Technology

 "And it's possible, and I think probably, in fact, that they could have an arrangement that's more lenient than Hong Kong," Musk, was quoted as saying by the newspaper.
 China has offered Taiwan a "one country, two systems" model of autonomy similar to what Hong Kong has, but that has been rejected by all mainstream political parties in Taiwan and has no public support, especially after Beijing imposed a tough National Security Law in the city in 2020.

-Taiwan's Foreign Ministry declined to comment on Musk's comments.
+Taiwan's Foreign Ministry declined to comment on Musk's comments on Saturday.
 Wang Ting-yu, a senior lawmaker for Taiwan's ruling Democratic Progressive Party who sits on parliament's foreign affairs and defense committee, slammed Musk on his Facebook page.

 "Individual independent companies cannot take their ownership as a joke," Wang said.
 "So why should they casually pass off the democratic freedoms, sovereignty and way of life of 23 million Taiwanese?
 It's not acceptable for Ukraine, and Taiwan certainly won't allow it."
 A senior Taiwanese official familiar with security planning in the region told Reuters that "Musk needs to find a clear-headed political adviser".